MrBounty/PZ-Mod---Doc/Save data.md

 I will give you two ways to store data.

 ### Json
-The first is with the Json.lua.
+The first is with Json.lua.
 [Link](https://discord.com/channels/136501320340209664/232196827577974784/940523841027964948)
 [Like2](https://github.com/rxi/json.lua)
 Then use it like that: